 Resham Rakhi

-Silk or cotton thread rakhi also gave way to Resham Rakhi , made of resham threads.
-Such Rakhis are soft in touch and look bright.
+Resham Rakhi are quite popular forms of Rakhis available in the market since ages.
+These are followed by Silk or cotton threads which makes them soft in touch and bright in appearance.
 All kinds of resham Rakhis, be it a simple thread or a heavily decorated one, are liked by everyone in every age group.

 Floral Rakhi

-These Rakhis are made in alluring Floral patterns using the small and large sized flower dials.
-Floral Rakhis add a traditional grace to the Rakhi festival celebrations.
-The Floral Rakhis are also filled with natural sweet incenses.
+This variety of rakhis are quite popular on the festival of Raksha Bandhan.
+These Rakhis are designed in alluring floral patterns using the small and large sized flower at the centre of the Rakhi thread.
+Floral Rakhis are specially designed to add ethnic grace to the Rakhi festival celebrations.
+Now-a-days, florals Rakhis are also filled with natural sweet incenses.